appvia/KubernetesHelloWorld/README.md

 If the "STATUS" field says "Running" it's working as expected.
 So what actually happened?

 When you create a deployment in Kubernetes, the number of replicas you want is set in the manifest, each replica is a copy of the containers that are in the spec.
 This running instance is actually in an object called a "Pod".
 A Pod is one or more containers running in a logical group.
-This allows for a number of useful arrangements, like using multiple processes to deal with processing batch jobs, shipping logs or metrics, or a processes called "initContainers" that runs once to help setup the "Pod" for operation.
+This allows for a number of useful arrangements, like using multiple processes to deal with processing batch jobs, shipping logs or metrics, or a processes called "initContainers" that runs once to help set up the "Pod" for operation.

 In our case we are just running the container for nginx on it's own, no need for any more.
 The Pod contains our single nginx instance as we intended.
 We can see the logs of the container as if it were running locally using the following command.